Fire Science Technology Associate in Science

 BSC 1085 is not offered at Seminole State College of Florida

+In this course students will apply the scientific method to critically examine and explain the natural world.
+This course will cover molecular biology, cellular biology, genetics, metabolism, and replication.
 This course is primarily for science majors or students with a strong biology background.
 It is a study of the molecular and cellular composition and function of living organisms.
-Emphasis will be given to structure, chemical metabolism and genetic mechanisms.
+Emphasis will be given to structure, chemical metabolism, and genetic mechanisms.
 Laboratory illustrates basic biological principles.
 Lab fee required.
-This class satisfies the General Education State Core Science requirement for A.A. degree seeking students.
+This course satisfies the General Education State Core Natural Science requirement for degree seeking students.

-This course contains a descriptive and quantitative study of kinematics, mechanics, energy and applications of mechanics.
-This course meets the requirements for professional and technical students needing an algebra-based physics course.
+This course is a survey of basic chemical, biological, and physical principles of environmental science and their applications to environmental issues.
+This course is appropriate for students in a wide range of disciplines or programs.
 Lab fee required.
-This course satisfies the General Education State Core Science requirement for degree seeking students.
+This course satisfies the General Education State Core Natural Science requirement for degree seeking students.

 College Algebra Gen Ed Core